Project

 Groundbreaking for Geoje Bridge, connecting Busan and Geoje Island - 8.2km, four lanes in each direction, to be completed in 2010 -

-A total of 1.4469 trillion won (approximately 144.7 billion yen) was invested in the project by 2010.
+expected to cost 1.4469 trillion won (approximately 144.7 billion yen) by 2010.

-The construction project will be led by GK Marine Highway, a consortium of eight Korean companies, including Daewoo Engineering & Construction, Daelim Industrial, and Doosan Engineering & Construction, with a total investment of KRW 999.6 billion.
-The government, Busan City, and Gyeongnam-do Province will provide KRW 447.3 billion in support.
-Upon completion, the road will belong to Busan City and Gyeongnam-do Province, but will be managed and operated for 40 years under the Build-Operate-Transfer (BOT) model, under which the contractor will collect tolls and manage and operate the road.
-Once
+The construction of the project will be handled by "GK Marine Highway," a consortium formed by eight domestic companies including Daewoo Engineering & Construction, Daelim Industrial, and Doosan Engineering & Construction, with an investment of 999.6 billion won.
+The government, Busan City, and Gyeongsangnam-do Province will provide 447.3 billion won in support.
+Although the road will belong to Busan City and Gyeongsangnam-do Province upon completion, a "BOT" (Build-Operate-Transfer) system will be adopted, under which the contractor will collect tolls and manage and operate the road for 40 years.

 • project